 step 1 extract the patch signals from the training images

-step 2 train the low-resolution dictionary with K-SVD
+step 2 train the low-resolution dictionary using K-SVD

 step 3 compute the high-resolution dictionary from the low-resolution dictionary.

-The training process takes around 20 images and extract over 20,000 patch signals for training.
+The training process takes around 20 images and extracts over 20,000 patch signals for training.
 This process needs a great amount of computation, most of which is caused by K-SVD.
-The K-SVD aims to get the low-resolution dictionary, in other word, to solve the sub-problem of problem equation
+The K-SVD is used to get the low-resolution dictionary, in other word, to solve the sub-problem of the whole problem equation

 <k-svd objective>

-In each iteration of K-SVD, the sparse representation of all training signals under current dictionary with orthogonal matching pursuit(OMP) algorithm and then using the spare representation to refine the dictionary.
-The pseudo code for K-SVD is shown algorithm
+In each iteration of K-SVD, the algorithm computes? the sparse representation of all training signals under current dictionary with orthogonal matching pursuit(OMP) algorithm and then uses the spare representation to refine the dictionary.
+The pseudo code for K-SVD is shown as belowalgorithm

 <K-SVD pseudo code>

-The main cause of the great computation of K-SVD is that it should perform over 10,000 OMP in each iteration.
-Hence, the accelerating the OMP procedure is the key of acceleration of K-SVD.
+The main cause of the great amount of computation of K-SVD is that it will perform over 10,000 OMP in each iteration.
+Hence, the acceleration the OMP procedure is the key to accelerate the entire K-SVD algorithm.
 In the next paragraph, the computation complexity of OMP will be analyzed in detail.

 Algorithm is the pseudo code of OMP algorithm.
-In each iteration, the computation performed of OMP includes compute M times of inner products, solve a overcomplete linear system and perform a matrix multiplication and subtraction.
-For a typical super resolution problem, low-resolution is consisted of over 1000 atoms and the size of each atom vector is around 50, and each sparse representation will contain less than 5 non-zeros elements.
-Hence, for each OMP, there are totally over 1000 inner products, a linear system with 30 X 5 and matrix multiplication and subtraction with 30 x 5 matrices.
+In each iteration, the computation performed during OMP procedure includes computing M times of inner products, solving a over complete linear system and performing a matrix multiplication and subtraction.
+For a typical super resolution problem, low-resolution is consisted of over 1000 atoms and the size of each atom vector is around 50.
+Besides, each sparse representation will contain less than 5 non-zeros elements.
+Hence, for each iteration of OMP, there are over 1000 inner products, a linear system with size of 30 X 5 and matrix multiplication and subtraction with a matrix size of 30 x 5 in total.

-The scale of computation brings a challenge: the scale of computation for OMP is too large to fit into a single CUDA thread.
-And it is also not large enough to use a CUDA grid to compute, which will cause a great waste of GPU resources.
+The scale of computation for OMP brings a challenge: it is too large to fit into a single CUDA thread and it is also not large enough to use a CUDA grid to compute, which will cause a great waste of GPU resources.
 Therefore, the batch technology is used.
-With batch, GPU resource can be shared by more than one streaming each of which computing a linear system solver or matrix multiplication for one signal OMP operation.
+With batch, GPU resource can be shared by more than one streaming, each of which computing a linear system solver or matrix multiplication for one signal OMP operation.

-Besides the resource allocation, the memory access pattern of OMP operation also raise a challenge.
+Besides, the resource allocation and the memory access pattern of OMP operation also raise a challenge.
 For each iteration of single OMP, the program loads the dictionary atom corresponding to the largest inner product, which means which atom is loaded is not determined until the run time, depicted by figure

 <random access image>

-The atom selecting and loading tasks are executed by CPU with cudaMemcpy function in traditional fashion.
-It will cause a great number of memory access between host and device, which is an intolerably expensive operation.
-To mitigate the impact of random memory access, we write series of dedicated GPU kernel program to do the atom loading.
+The atom selecting and loading tasks are executed by CPU with cudaMemcpy function in traditional way.
+It will cause a great number of memory access between host and device, which is an intolerably time-consuming.
+To solve the problem of random memory access, we write series of dedicated GPU kernel program to do the atom loading.

 K-SVD cost the most of computation focus